jfmdev/PlainCAT/readme.md

 For compile the application and distribute compiled binaries, you can check the [Electron's documentation](https://electronjs.org/docs/tutorial/application-distribution).

-> When compiling, don't forget to use `npm install --production` instead of `npm install`
+> When compiling, don't forget to use `npm install --production` instead of `npm install`.

 License
 -------